What Is Nursing?

 - *If you wish to have consideration regarding college GPA or courses taken over three years ago you must submit a letter in the application packet stating reason for request including grades, year and explanation.

-- Students with an ACT and/or NLN score below the preference may apply and may be considered depending on the applicant pool and available slots.
+- Students with an ACT and/or NLN score below the preference may apply and be considered depending on the applicant pool, available slots, and individual circumstances.

 Selection of students for the Associate Degree Nursing Program will be made by the President of the college or the President s designee after considering the recommendations of an admission committee which is to be appointed for this purpose.